ryanjob42/Super-EGO-Speedup/README.md

 A compiler directive was used to conditionally compile a fixed version (by checking that the pointer is not equal to 0) only for the compilers which generate this error.

+The real-world data provided by the original authors is used to check that each program variation produces the correct results.
+This file is "ColorHist.txt" inside the "SuperEGO_data.zip" archive.
+To allow this to be used correctly, the "constants.h" file was update with the correct path and the "test.cpp" file was updated to conditionally write all the matches to a file.
+There was code which did this present (but commented out) to begin with, but this printed in a binary format.
+To make it easier to validate, all matches were printed as strings instead.
+The version of the program compiled with the oldest version of GCC with no other modifications is considered the source of truth for comparison.
+There was one pair of records which was found to be exactly on the border of the epsilon value used, meaning that floating point rounding error could randomly either include or ignore this pair.
+To account for this, the script which checks that the same records were output skips this pair.

 ## Compiling and Running the Experiments
 The [scripts][7] folder is where all of the scripts are for compiling all versions of the program and running the experiments used in the term project.
 Each one is a Bash script and should be run from inside the [scripts][7] folder.